-- Postgrad research room, PAHC, College of St Mark & St John
+- Postgrad research room, PAHC, College of St Mark & St John, Plymouth, PL6 8BH

 Mr Richard Collings

 Graduating from Plymouth University in 2007 with a BSc (Hons) in Podiatry, Richard undertook an MSc in Clinical Podiatric Biomechanics in 2013 at Stafford University.
-Richard started his PhD in April 2016 with a prestigious NIHR Clinical Doctoral Fellowship.
+Richard finished his PhD in 2021 with a prestigious NIHR Clinical Doctoral Fellowship.
 His research is looking at incorporating an instant insole solution into NHS practice for ulcer prevention in people with diabetes.
-He currently works part time on his PhD and part time in the NHS in his role as a Team Lead Podiatrist, specialising in Musculoskeletal disorders.
-Richard has been a member of the Balance Enhancement and Ulcer Prevention (BEUP) collaborative for the last 4 years and as part of the Rehabilitation team for the School for Health Professions.
+He currently works in the NHS in his role as a Team Lead Podiatrist, specialising in Musculoskeletal disorders.
+Richard has been a member of the Balance Enhancement and Ulcer Prevention (BEUP) collaborative for the last 12 years and as part of the Rehabilitation team for the School for Health Professions.

 Grants & contracts